lesaint/damapping-samples/maven-project/README.md

 This minimal single module Maven project demos the use of DAMapping.

-## Everything is done in pom.xml
+## With Java 7+

-To use the class/interface generation feature of DAMApping, one only needs to declare the DAMapping annotation-processor artifact.
+To use DAMapping annotation processing, declaring DAMapping annotation-processor artifact as a direct dependency is enough.
-Since Java 1.7, javac compiler is capable of discovering annotation processor in the class path automatically.
+Since Java 7, javac compiler is capable of discovering annotation processor in the class path automatically (aka. here as autodiscovery).

 ```xml
 <dependency>